DanialArab/Deep-Learning-Study-of-Fluid-Flow-in-Porous-Media/README.md

 # Deep-Learning-Study-of-Fluid-Flow-in-Porous-Media

 This work is a follow-up research on our previous publication, <a href="https://github.com/DanialArab/Random-Forest-Classifier-to-Characterize-Emulsions/" target="_blank" rel="noopener">link to its repo</a>.
 In this work, deep learning approach (modified unet) was applied to perform the semantic segmentation of microfluidic chips (please visit <a href="https://www.sciencedirect.com/science/article/abs/pii/S0920410522007045?via%3Dihub/" target="_blank" rel="noopener">here</a> for further details on the technical/non-ML parts).
 The model architecture is depicted in Fig. 1.
-The following bullet points are briefly summarized the architecture details:
+The following bullet points briefly summarize the architecture details:

 * VGG16 was used as the backbone to extract the features (i.e., in the encoder part of the unet, as depicted in Fig. 1)
 * The transfer learning was leveraged to initialize the model with the optimized weights obtained from pre-training on ImageNET